adcimon/cheatsheets/go/README.md

 go work use ./<module>
 ```

-Replace the remote module version to the local module.
+Replace the remote module version to the local module (edit the `go.work` file).
 ```
 go 1.18